IDMNYU/audiolab/docs/synths.md

 The **4x4 (All-In Plus) Attack-Decay/Attack-Release** ...

+This novel envelope generator (EG) provides a versatile, cost-effective alternative to other designs.
+It features four input modes and four output signals, so it is called the 4x4 EG. (It is an extension of the earlier All-In EG module.)
+Here's what it can do:

+Input modes:

+Trigger/Gate
+This is the main input.
+It will take just about any signal you feed it.
+Driven by a trigger pulse, the unit's output is an attack-decay (AD) envelope.
+Driven by a gate its output is an attack-release (AR) envelope.
+And you can even use a continuous signal like an LFO for the gate.

+Cycle
+A pulse is generated at the end of the envelope decay/release and can be switched back to the input to produce a repetitive AD output signal.

+Manual Trigger
+A momentary push button switch on the panel generates an input trigger pulse to generate an AD envelope.

+Delayed Pulse
+An auxiliary circuit produces a delayed, fixed-width pulse, which may be switched to drives the EG circuitry (Pulse - EG).
+The pulse may be initiated by any signal with a positive-going 1.5 V crossing, for example, a trigger pulse or a waveform from an LFO etc

+Output signals:

+AD/AR
+This is the main envelope output.

+EOE Trigger
+A trigger pulse is generated when the envelope falls to near zero (end of envelope).
+This pulse may be feed back to the input to generate a cyclic signal, or may be used externally for cascading more than one unit or for other timing applications.

+Delayed Pulse
+The delayed pulser's output is available at the front panel, to use separately from or in conjunction with the EG itself.
+The delay time is retriggerable, ie if multiple triggers are received during the delay phase, the end of the delay phase is determined by the last received trigger.
+The pulse width phase is not retriggerable, ie a fixed pulse width always occurs.

+EOP Trigger
+This is a trigger pulse generated at the end of the delayed pulse (end of pulse).
+This pulse may used for a variety of timing functions, such as cross-coupling with the EG to generate a cyclic signal with a zero-voltage segment, for cascading more than one unit or for other external timing applications.

 <img src = "./img/sergefritz_2_2.png" width="50%" title="4x4 AD/AR" alt="4x4 AD/AR">

 1. Envelope delay time input (DC INPUT)